 OVERALL CURE RATES

-POWERFUL CURE RATES IN JUST 8 WEEKS1,2*
+CURE IN 8 WEEKS*

-0.1% on-treatment virologic failure (n=1/1248)2
+0.1% on-treatment virologic failure (n=1/1248)

-0.6% relapse (n=7/1226)2
+0.6% relapse (n=7/1226)

 Contraindicated in patients with moderate or severe hepatic impairment (Child-Pugh B or C) or those with any history of prior hepatic decompensation.1